aknro4/projektit/FreeTimeProjects/Datamanipulation/f1_thing/Thoughts.md

 Spoiler, that did not end up happening and is actually worse than the first version.
 Even with the first version having some mistakes that I did not fix.

-Anyway, spend most of the time trying to a way to fix custom loss to be better.
+Anyway, spend most of the time trying to find a way to fix custom loss to be better.
 And...
 Well it did not happen :]

 **pred_race_winner**